-All the computations can be repeated in general.
-The main technical complication is that in the absence of factorization (\ref{eqn:Qfactor}) of the polynomial $\tilde{Q}$, we cannot factorise the exponentiated energy price of one instanton as in (\ref{eqn:omegaomega}).
-So, instead of $\omega$ we define $\hat{\omega}$ as
+All the computations can be repeated in full generality.
+The main technical complication is that in the absence of factorisation (\ref{eqn:Qfactor}) of the polynomial $\tilde{Q}$, we cannot factorise the exponentiated energy cost of one instanton as in (\ref{eqn:omegaomega}).
+So, instead of $\omega$, we define $\hat{\omega}$ as

-The derivation in Subsection \ref{ssec:sadptapp} can be repeated with minimal changes.
-The mass term, removed from $\hat{\omega}$, appears explicitly in the saddle point equation, turning (\ref{onacut}) into
+The derivation in Subsection \ref{subsec:sadptapp} can be repeated with minimal changes.
+The mass term, which is removed from $\hat{\omega}$, appears explicitly in the saddle point equation, turning (\ref{onacut}) into